mWater/mwater-expressions/docs/Schema and Types.md

 `ordering`: column with natural ordering (optional).
 Can be JsonQL expression with `{alias}` for table alias

+`ancestryTable`: table with "ancestor" and "descendant".
+Faster than ancestry and ancestryText

-`ancestry`: column with jsonb array of primary keys, including self.
+`ancestry`: DEPRECATED: column with jsonb array of primary keys, including self.
 Makes table hierarchical.

-`ancestryText`: column with jsonb array of primary keys as JSON text, including self.
+`ancestryText`: DEPRECATED: column with jsonb array of primary keys as JSON text, including self.
 Required if non-text primary keys for optimization purposes.

 `label`: column with label when choosing a single row.
 Can be JsonQL expression with `{alias}` for table alias